To sanction a tournament, complete the Sanctioned Tournament Hosting Application Packet linked below and return via email:

 Determining the “adequate number of trainers” depends in part on the total number of teams, field layout, etc. For example, a ratio of one trainer to four or six fields may be adequate.
 More than one trainer would be required if the tournament fields are spread out over a large area, or if the tournament is held at different locations.

-For general information on athletic trainers, please visit this National Athletic Trainers Association web page.
+For general information on athletic trainers, please visit this National Athletic Trainers Association web page or connect with US Club Soccer partner Go4Ellis to create a staffing plan and ensure all your athletic training needs are met.

 Approval from the U.S. Soccer Federation must be obtained for any game or tournament involving international teams.